 Reprex’s co-founder Réka Szentirmay szentrek generally has access to all our private repos.
 She works with data journalism partners, and as a curator, to bring our data narratives and visualizations into socially engaged arts scenes.
 She is not expected to participate other than review deliveries on our side, unless later some communication of results makes her involvement practical.

-Our project manager, Zuzana Gombiková, [https://github.com/zuzanagombikova], who works on the better automation of our reproducible workflows.
+Our project manager, Zuzana Gombiková zuzanagombikova, works on the better automation of our reproducible workflows.
 She makes sure that our contributors and other R fluent team members will on time sufficiently test any new code or addition made to the retroharmonize package or specific deliverables.
-She is expected to join in some organizational calls, and advice on any research workflow recommendations of the planned outcome 3.4 Technical Report, but she is not doing any programming or data work.
+She is expected to join in some organizational calls, and advise on any research workflow recommendations of the planned outcome Technical Report, but she is not doing any programming or data work.

 It is also present in the Google Shared folder Arab Barometer with the same people.